domci/domci.github.io/_posts/2019-05-14-immoscout-scraper.md

 The `parallelize_function_timeout` takes a list of inputs (URLs) and a function and runs this function in parallel using [multiprocessing](https://code.google.com/archive/p/python-multiprocessing/).

 I use [multiprocessing](https://code.google.com/archive/p/python-multiprocessing/) here because scraping large amounts of URLs is a very I/O-Bound task.
-While it is not that computationally expesive the bottlenec really is I/O-Flow.
+While it is not that computationally expensive the bottleneck really is I/O-Flow.
 To speed it up I will be scraping with multiple processes simultaneously.

 So whats going on in this function?

-First, I initiate a pool of subprocesses and run our function on the list of URLs with `future = pool.map(func, urls, timeout=90)` and specify a timeout duration in seconds.
+First, I initiate a pool of sub processes and run our function on the list of URLs with `future = pool.map(func, urls, timeout=90)` and specify a timeout duration in seconds.
-The results of all subprocesses running our function are appended into `results` and returned from the  `parallelize_function_timeout` function .If the iteration is stopped, e.g. by a keyboard interrupt it stops, if the function takes too long for one URL it times out and the URL is skipped.
+The results of all sub processes running our function are appended into `results` and returned from the  `parallelize_function_timeout` function .If the iteration is stopped, e.g. by a keyboard interrupt it stops, if the function takes too long for one URL it times out and the URL is skipped.

-We are now done with all the process management and can finally take care of the information retrieval.
+We are now done with the process management and can finally take care of the information retrieval.

 ```python